BraveHeart-tex/Cash-Stash-v2/README.md

 ## Live Demo

-You can check out the live of of this application from this [link](https://cash-stash.vercel.app) You can check out the live of of this application from this <a href="https://cash-stash.vercel.app" target="_blank">link</a>
+You can check out the live of of this application from this [link](https://cash-stash.vercel.app)

 - You can use the following credentials to sign in to the application
   > Email: testUser@gmail.com